Josiebeepboop/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 It should be noted that Outcomes based Launch date encompasses different types of theater endpoints such as musicals, plays, and spaces, whereas the Outcomes based on Goals chart only takes into account plays.
-The client should take caution when comparing these charts.
-It is also worth noting that this data does not provide us with any information on the length of the campaign, the number of backers, the amount pledged or even the country in which the campaign occurred.
+The client should take caution when comparing these charts with each other.
+In addition, the Outcomes Based on Goals chart does not standardize the goals to one type of currency.
+We would need to create this same chart by country to provide a better window into the different outcomes.
+Finally, it is worth noting that these charts do not provide us with any information on the length of the campaign, the number of backers, or the amount pledged.
 These different criteria could potentially provide slightly different evaluations.

 - What are some other possible tables and/or graphs that we could create?

-It would be interesting to see the outcomes based on the country and/or the year they were launched in.
+It would be interesting to see the outcomes based on the country using perhaps a bar chart.
 It would also be useful to know the number of backers and how much they pledged for successful campaigns vs failed campaigns.
-We could also create box plots to determine whether there were any potential outliers in the dataset or a histogram to assess what kind of distribution this data possesses.
+We could also compare the box plots of goals and pledged to determine any potential outliers and if there are any differences between these two criteria.

 ---